 Cortana and Amazon’s Alexa will show results from Bing, while Google Assistant and Siri will show you results from Google’s search engine.

 As a matter of fact, SIRI initially used Bing, but since 2017, its default search engine is Google.
+However, you can tell Siri to search using other engines, such as DuckDuck Go and Bing.

 How does voice search work?